Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 - easy access to water

 As your child grows, you can gradually introduce simple tools that allow them to take a more active role in caring for their environment.
-A small brush or child-sized cleaning set gives toddlers the opportunity to sweep, wipe, and tidy alongside you—turning everyday chores into meaningful learning experiences.
-In Montessori, this is known as practical life: real activities that build coordination, concentration, and a sense of responsibility.
-Rather than seeing cleaning as a task to avoid, children begin to view it as a natural and satisfying part of daily life.
+A small brush or child-sized cleaning set gives toddlers the opportunity to sweep, wipe, and tidy alongside you — turning everyday chores into meaningful learning experiences.

 Why Cleaning Activities Often Calm Toddlers

-👉 toddlers often become calmer when given real, purposeful tasks
+Something many parents notice is that toddlers often become calmer when given real, purposeful tasks.

 - provide structure